kpluszczewicz/nvim-config/README.md

 # My nvim config

+# Thanks
-Thanks to @typecraft I've created modularized nvim config.
+- @typecraft - for his great video-tutorial about creating modularized nvim config,
-Added many interesting plugins.
+- @Tj DeVries - for great nvim-kickstart project from I've learnt many useful things, and copied some ideas.

 ## My own mappings to speed up workflow a bit: